Learn More

 Variable Definitions:

-Median Earnings: The middle value for individual yearly earnings in an area, measured in dollars
+Median Earnings: The middle value of individual yearly earnings for the earning population aged 16 years and over in an area (including part-time & seasonal workers), measured in 2022 dollars

 The American Community Survey has a minimum estimated median earnings at $2,500.
 All census tracts with a median earnings of under $2,500for these years are shown as $2,500.